254In61/cpp-socket-programming/README.md

 ======
 - Jenkins pipeline not running "ansible-playbook" ..
 The command runs when done from the console.
 ERROR =  'ansible-playbook: command not found'
-- Using direct shell script to run the docker containers instead of Ansible script, site.yml
+- Using direct shell script to run the docker containers.

 Author
 ======